 If you aspire to a leadership position in public health—whether at a health ministry, government agency, consulting firm, health-related start-up, established corporation, nongovernmental organization, or international organization—the Harvard DrPH will equip you to meet your goals.

 As a DrPH student, you will work closely with Harvard’s renowned faculty through rigorous case discussions, simulations, and field experiences in a variety of major public health organizations.
 You will also collaborate with passionate, highly skilled classmates who bring diverse talents, backgrounds, and creative problem-solving skills to the classroom.
 The rich relationships you establish during this experience will become lasting sources of collaboration and support, along with the global network you will gain as a member of the Harvard alumni community.

 All candidates for admission to the Harvard DrPH should have, at a minimum:

-- A bachelor’s, master’s OR doctoral degree in the health sciences or in other related fields (biology, medicine, psychology, economics, business, health care, population health sciences, etc.)
+- A master’s OR doctoral degree in the health sciences or in another related field or non-US equivalent.